hokus15/pioniq/README.md

 python pioniq/obdii_data.py
 ```

-This should publish battery information to the configured MQTT server.
+This should publish obdii information to the configured MQTT server.

 If this works congratulations you are almost done!

-### Run automatically Battery data script
+### Run automatically obdii data script

 To run the `obdii_data.py` script automatically every minute, we need to set up a cron job, to do so:
 ```